Majorelle Garden

 Marrakech

 Nestled in the vibrant city of Marrakech, the Majorelle Garden is a serene oasis that offers a striking contrast to the bustling streets of Morocco.
-This enchanting garden, with its vivid cobalt blue structures and lush greenery, was lovingly crafted by French painter Jacques Majorelle and later restored by fashion icon Yves Saint Laurent.
-As you wander through its winding paths, you'll discover exotic plants, tranquil water features, and the captivating Berber Museum.
-A visit to Majorelle Garden is a journey into a world of color and tranquility, making it a must-see for art lovers and nature enthusiasts alike.
+This enchanting garden, with its vivid cobalt blue structures and lush greenery, was lovingly crafted by French painter Jacques Majorelle.
+It later became the residence of fashion icon Yves Saint Laurent, adding a layer of artistic and cultural significance.
+Visitors are drawn to its tranquil pathways, exotic plant species, and the harmonious blend of art and nature.
+A visit promises a sensory escape, where the vibrant colors and soothing ambiance inspire and rejuvenate.

 Top 5 Facts

-- Majorelle Garden, also known as Jardin Majorelle, was created by the French painter Jacques Majorelle in the 1920s and 1930s, showcasing his love for botany and art.
+- Majorelle Garden, also known as Jardin Majorelle, was created by the French painter Jacques Majorelle in the 1920s and 1930s, showcasing his love for botany and vibrant colors.

-- The garden is renowned for its vibrant cobalt blue buildings, a color now known as 'Majorelle Blue,' which contrasts beautifully with the lush greenery and exotic plants.
+- The garden is renowned for its striking cobalt blue buildings, a shade now known as 'Majorelle Blue,' which contrasts beautifully with the lush greenery and exotic plants.

 - In 1980, the iconic fashion designer Yves Saint Laurent and his partner Pierre Bergé purchased the garden, saving it from potential destruction and restoring it to its former glory.